Auto-DL/Auto-DL/README.md

 # Generator

-The interface section of Auto-DL.
-Contains front-end and back-end servers based on React and Django Rest Framework respectively.
+The interface section of Auto-DL contains front-end and back-end servers based on React and Django Rest Framework respectively.
 The backend calls the [DLMML API](https://www.github.com/Auto-DL/DLMML) according to the requests it recieves.

 Generator has DLMML as a submodule.